Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 Still shedding and not sure why?

-Don’t keep guessing.
-Get your scalp and hair loss pattern checked, then build a plan that matches the actual cause.
+Do not keep guessing.
+Get your scalp and hair-loss pattern checked, then build a plan that matches the actual cause.

 Find a trichologist here.